 The BOU is opposed to all racism and prejudice and is committed to diversity in ornithology.
 We aim to help overcome barriers preventing equality for ornithologists and all our activities are open to anyone interested in ornithology regardless of, but not limited to, nationality, gender, ethnicity, disability, sexuality and socio-economic status.

-We are fulfilling this commitment via our recently formed Equality and Diversity Working Group and prioritising three key actions:
+We are fulfilling this commitment via our Equality and Diversity Working Group and prioritising these key actions:

 - we have set targets of achieving a 50:50 male-to-female ratio in short lists for awards by 2020, and a 50:50 male-to-female ratio on Council and committees by 2022 (extra two years to allow more turnover during our Council and committees’ respective rotation terms).
 Gender targets require care, but we believe they’re essential to measure progress towards our commitments;

-- we are working to improve diversity and gender equality amongst nominees for awards, and increasing the transparency of the awarding process overall.
-Although awards are based on scientific merit, we are exploring approaches to ensure they are more inclusive, particularly at the short-listing stage.
+- we are working to improve diversity and gender equality amongst nominees for awards, and increasing the transparency of the awarding process overall (see below);